LeonelMatos/Ecosystem/docs_md/makefile.md

 >
 >	build	: Builds the program on \usin\ after compiling
 >
+>	profile : Creates a .txt output file with results from profiling the program
+>
+>	clean	: Clears the junk files from profiling (gmon.out, *.txt)
+>
 >	help	: I'll leave you at that one.
 >